turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 1. What is a return value?

     A return value immediately ends or halts function execution.
+Returning allows the computer to store the value to be used later in other code.
+The `return` keyword is necessary.

-    It is the code that is executed and logged last.
+    It is the code that is executed last.

 1. In the space below, create a function named `hello` that will print `"Sam I am"`.

     ```
     function hello() {
     console.log("Sam I am");
-    };
+    }

     hello();
     ```